 There are oodles of companies and contractors who claim to offer discount building and systems maintenance service for colleges and universities.
 The claim is that services can be provided "cheaper" than the costs for doing the same work with in-house staff.
 In reality, many of these companies perform what might be termed as "breakdown maintenance."
-What happens is this: the facilitites manager calls for service (oftentimes, it is an emergency situation), the "discount" company or illustration by Sarah Sloane contractor sends someone out to patch things up, and the facilities manager is led to believe that everything is working fine.
+What happens is this: the facilitites manager calls for service (oftentimes, it is an emergency situation), the "discount" company or contractor sends someone out to patch things up, and the facilities manager is led to believe that everything is working fine.
 A short time later the system fails again, and this cycle continues until the system is in such bad shape that it must be replaced.
 Now the facilities manager, through no fault of his or her own (except for using the "discount" company in the first place), is faced with a large unexpected expense.
-And, guess who's standing at the front of the line to cash in on the misfortune?
+And, guess who's standing at the front. of the line to cash in on the misfortune?
 The same company or contractor who's been offering "discount" service.
+Maintaining buildings along with their complex mechanical, electrical, and controls systems in such a manner is like putting a bandage on a cancer.
+Without routine preventive maintenance and routine testing procedures, there is no way of knowing what trouble lies ahead.
+Most automobile owners would not think of continually driving their vehicles without changing the oil, greasing the fittings, checking the tire pressure, fan belts, and the engine coolant.
+Sometimes when it comes to a building's mechanical and electrical system, which are more complex and represent a much larger investment than the family auto, those in control of budgets sometimes fail to realize that these systems will not perform adequately if preventive and routine maintenance services are ignored.